-The Nigerian Federal Ministry of Communication Technology founded NIGCOMSAT Ltd, with a mission to become the leading communication satellite operator and service provider in Africa.
-NIGCOMSAT Ltd. operates 2 satellites in orbit and is headquartered in Abuja, Nigeria.
-It has regional offices in Lagos, Nigeria and in Kashi, China.
+The Nigerian Federal Ministry of Communication Technology founded NigComSat, Ltd, with a mission to become the leading communication satellite operator and service provider in Africa.
+NigComSat, Ltd. operates two satellites in orbit, NigComSat-1 and NigComSat-1R, both at 42°East orbital location.
+NigComSat-1 satellite failed in 2008 and NigComSat-1R was its replacement.
+The company is headquartered in Abuja, Nigeria and has regional offices in Lagos, Nigeria and in Kashi, China.

 It became the first African geosynchronous communication satellite.
-NIGCOMSAT-1 was launched on May 13th 2007, aboard a Chinese Long March 3B carrier rocket, from the Xichang Satellite Launch Centre in China.
+NigComSat-1 was launched on May 13th 2007, aboard a CGWIC Chinese Long March 3B carrier rocket, from the Xichang Satellite Launch Centre in China.

 The satellite was de-orbited barely a year after launch in November 2008, due to malfunction of Solar Array Deployment Assembly (SADA) and was sent to a graveyard orbit as it became apparent, that the satellite could not be recovered.

-On March 24, 2009, NIGCOMSAT Ltd. and CGWIC signed a further contract for the in-orbit delivery of the NIGCOMSAT-1R satellite, replacing the lost NIGCOMSAT-1 satellite and was successfully launched on December 19th, 2011.
+On March 24th, 2009, NigComSat, Ltd. and CGWIC signed a further contract for the in-orbit delivery of the NigComSat-1R satellite, replacing the lost NigComSat-1 satellite and was successfully launched on December 19th, 2011.

 www.thisdaylife.com edition 31 Jan 2013

 www.reuters.com edition January 3rd 2018